PNWCS/QB_Connector_CoA_Python_Fall_2025/README.md

 This project handles Chart of Accounts synchornisation between an excel workbook and Quickbooks.
 The connector takes in an excel workbook file of the format .xlsx , and adds the accounts from the workbook to quickbooks.

-The results of running the chart of accounts connector are compiled into a json file which will indicate which accounts were added to quickbooks and any conflits that may have occured between Excel and Quickbooks.
+The results of running the chart of accounts connector are compiled into a json file, which will indicate which accounts were added to quickbooks and any conflits that may have occured between Excel and Quickbooks.

 ## Build
 To build an `.exe` file of the connector: